CodingKoopa/yamdi/README.md

 - Use [bind mounts](https://docs.docker.com/storage/bind-mounts/) to bind the configuration volume and manually edit the configuration that way.
 - Use a [user namespace](https://docs.docker.com/engine/security/userns-remap/) to have Spigot run as an unprivledged user.

-An additional motivation for making things light and clean is that this image is particularly made to be very portable, that is, able to run on embedded devices like a Raspberry Pi as well as a traditional server.

 These decisions were made because of how, ultimately, Docker does handle these things better and/or than a container-level mechanism can.
 To reiterate, if you're an end-user-ish person looking for a setup that just works with little finicking, then I would recommend the aforementioned setup.
 If you are someone that does care about the underlying code and security, then this might be a good setup.
+YAMDI is carefully designed to be secure, work in many different environments, and be customizeable.

 ## Usage
 In this sections, excerpts from both a Bash command line with Docker and a [Docker Compose](https://docs.docker.com/compose/overview/) `yml` configuration, with `version: "3.7"`.